makrai/notes/majewska17-invest-cross-lingual-VerbNet.md

     not break-type and touch-type verbs).
 In
   * Polish verbs pattern like English verbs in terms of the middle construction:
 * The stipulated cross-linguistic validity has implications for the creation of VerbNet style resources to support NLP in other languages.
+Yet
-Yet few languages boast Levin-style classifications and resources similar to the English
+  * few languages boast Levin-style classifications and resources like English
-  * developed manually from scratch, aiming to capture properties specific to the language in question, e.g., resources for Spanish and Catalan (Aparicio+ 2008), Czech (Pala and Horák 2008), and Mandarin (Liu and Chiang 2008)
+  * developed manually from scratch, aiming to capture properties specific to the language in question,
+    * Spanish and Catalan (Aparicio+ 2008),
+    * Czech (Pala and Horák 2008), and
+    * Mandarin (Liu and Chiang 2008)
   * (semi-)automatically, using already existing resources and aiming to reduce
     * Brazilian Portuguese (Scarton and Aluısio 2012), French (Pradet+ 2014), and Croatian (Mikelić Preradović and Boras 2013).
 Also
-  * fully automatic methods have been used, e.g., for French (Sun+ 2010) and Brazilian Portuguese (Scarton+ 2014).
+  * fully automatic methods have been used, eg for French (Sun+ 2010) and Brazilian Portuguese (Scarton+ 2014).
 However, this work has been limited

 # 3 Translation of verb classes: method and evaluation on Polish